TCLee-tech/AxessAcademy/README.md

 <p> This repo is the product of a month-long boot-camp.
 Project was to create a mock internal site for staff on-boarding credit card clients.</p>

+<p> This is an example of a conventional monolithic 3-tier architecture.</p>

 <p> The reference was the Next Generation On-boarding System (NGOS) platform for credit card onboarding in India.</p>
 <p> "Credit Card Origination presentation - Next Gen Onboarding System.pdf" was the presentation deck by someone from the NGOS team.
 The ideation, User Stories, were therein.</p>
 <p> The software architecture is not an exact reproduction.
 All data are dummy.</p>